 - Wall Maps

-The meridian is the piece that holds your globe in place, typically produced of metal or high quality acrylic.
+Globes are mounted onto what is called a meridian.
+The meridian is the piece that holds your globe in place, typically produced of metal, wood or plastic.
 Depending on the style and manufacturer, you will find many meridians are numbered in degrees from 0 degrees at the equator to 90 degrees at either pole.
 Most globes are tilted at 23.5 degrees to reflect the angle of the earth's tilt as it moves through space.

 The "Semi-Meridian" style is the standard mounting for most globes and encompasses half of the globe.
 With this mounting, the globe can be spun left or right on it's axis.